 Similar to Central and South American cultures, many African cultures associated cats with divine or royal bloodlines.
 In Egyptian mythology, for example, there are multiple human-cat hybrid gods, like Bastet, depicted with a cat head, and Sekhmet, depicted with a lioness head.
 Werecats turning into lions were often believed to be royalty.

-Wereleopards, another African big cat, were thought to be disguised deities walking among mankind.
-It was said when these deities mated with humans, their offspring could turn into shapeshifters or have other powers.
+People believed that wereleopards, another African big cat, were disguised deities walking among mankind.
+They said that when these deities mated with humans, their offspring could become shapeshifters or develop other powers.

 African folklore does reference a creature called the Nunda or Mngwa.
 According to the stories, it was a massive cat, more ferocious than a lion and more agile than a leopard.
 It took the form of a human by day, and a werecat by night.